 It's highly likely you know some major French fashion rules by heart already: For example, brushing your hair is a sacrilegious act, one should never scrimp on the day-to-day pillars of a closet and everything is best worn thrown together to encourage the perception that you've probably had a really wild time the night before.

 French girls are having fun and living life to the fullest—or at least that's what their outfits tell us—but there are other, more nuanced factors that play into a Gallic woman's wardrobe as a whole.
 And that's where we step in.
 So enrol in our French style school, where you'll learn everything from the grade-one basics through seriously advanced stages of being super chic.
-Get scrolling to see and shop the French-fashion guidance.

 And yes, it's a totally normal—nay, brilliant—thing to dress similarly or even in the same outfit as your maman.
 Great style and wardrobe classics never fade, so why can't you wear them now and in four decades' time?
 It girl Jeanne Damas proved the point recently, snapping herself alongside her mother, both wearing the same blue ribbed tee (from her collection on Rouje) and high-waisted jeans.